BrainbitLLC/Emotional-state-artifacts/README.md

 3. `fft_window` - spectrum calculation window length, integer value
 4. `n_first_sec_skipped` - skipping the first seconds after connecting to the device, integer value
 5. `bipolar_mode` - enabled bipolar mode, boolean value
-6. `squared_spectrum` - mode of calculating spectral values of frequencies.
-If squared = true then values are calculated as the sum of squares of FFT bins of the spectrum of the interval of the corresponding frequency (e.g. alpha), if squared = false then as the sum of FFT bins.
-Boolean value
-7. `channels_number` - count channels for multi-channel library mode, integer value
+6. `channels_number` - count channels for multi-channel library mode, integer value
-8. `channel_for_analysis` - in case of multichannel mode: channel by default for computing spectral values and emotional levels, integer value
+7. `channel_for_analysis` - in case of multichannel mode: channel by default for computing spectral values and emotional levels, integer value

 `channels_number` and `channel_for_analysis` are not used explicitly for bipolar mode, you can leave the default ones.